-In South Australia, the Environment Protection Act 1993 (the Act) and the Environment Protection Regulations 2009 (the Regulations) establish the legislative framework for managing site contamination and the site contamination audit system (audit system).
-The legislative obligations of auditors are set out in the Act and the Regulations.
+In South Australia, the Environment Protection Act 1993 (EP Act) and the Environment Protection Regulations 2009 (EP Regulations) establish the legislative framework for managing site contamination and the site contamination audit system (audit system).
+The legislative obligations of auditors are set out in the Act and Regulations.

-→ The audit system and the accreditation and use of site contamination auditors (auditors) are strategies in the management of site contamination in South Australia.
+The audit system and the accreditation and use of site contamination auditors are strategies in the management of site contamination in South Australia.
 The audit system is a key tool where site contamination poses a risk to sensitive receptors.
 It is also a critical link between the site contamination status of land, the suitability of land for its current or proposed use, and planning and development processes.

-The South Australian Environment Protection Authority (EPA) regulates site contamination and is responsible for the administration of the audit system and the accreditation of auditors. €
+The South Australian Environment Protection Authority (EPA) regulates site contamination and is responsible for the administration of the audit system and the accreditation of auditors.

-The EPA has prepared this guideline to provide detailed guidance on the audit system.
-It describes the application process for persons seeking accreditation an auditor, the responsibilities and obligations of auditors and provides general guidance for other persons in relation to the audit system.
+The document provides detailed guidance on the audit system.
+It describes the application process for persons seeking accreditation as an auditor, the responsibilities and obligations of auditors and general guidance for other persons in relation to the audit system.

-The Regulations mandate a condition of all auditors' accreditations requiring all auditors to comply with any relevant guideline issued by the EPA (insofar as they may be relevant in the circumstances of any particular case) when acting as an auditor.
-The Act requires that site contamination audit reports (audit reports) comply with guidelines issued from time to time by the EPA.
+The EP Regulations mandate a condition of auditor accreditation requiring all auditors to comply with any relevant guideline issued by the EPA (insofar as they may be relevant in the circumstances of any particular case) when acting as an auditor.
+The EP Act requires that site contamination audit reports comply with guidelines issued from time to time by the EPA.
 This document is a relevant guideline for those purposes.
 Legislative obligations and mandatory guideline requirements have been identified throughout the document.

 This guideline is intended to assist auditors and others, in understanding and complying with legislative requirements.
-In addition, this guideline specifies additional mandatory requirements for auditors.
-It also provides general guidance for other persons in relation to the audit system.
+In addition, it specifies additional mandatory requirements for auditors, and general guidance for other persons in relation to the audit system.